ABOUT THIS PROJECT

 - Pedestrian safety features

-We are producing a detailed plan that provides a blueprint to rebuild 33 and 34 Avenues S.W. in a way that meets the needs of current and future residents, visitors and business owners.
+It is within this Main Streets Implementation Program that we discover, explore and reveal the Streetscape Master Plan.
+We are producing a detailed plan that provides a blueprint to rebuild 33rd and 34th Avenues S.W. in a way that meets the needs of current and future residents, visitors and business owners.

 The discovery phase of engagement focused shaping the vision for 33rd and 34th Avenues and on gathering feedback on design elements to be considered for 33rd and 34th Avenues.
 To help develop a vision participants were asked to respond to the question “What makes Marda Loop, Marda Loop?”
 It was important to understand the views and interests of residents’, businesses’, pedestrians’, commuters’ and shoppers’, in relation to the existing 33rd and 34th Avenues streetscape and what it may look like in the future.
 At the open house we asked stakeholders to use dots to indicate the streetscape design elements that were most important to them.
 Online participants were able to use a ranking tool to indicate their preferences.